Know more about SWOT analyses and how having one can help with your business processes.

 The idea of SWOT can be credited to Albert Humphrey, who developed it in the 1960s and 1970s during his stay at the Stanford Research Institute (SRI).
 He came up with the idea while he was conducting a study to identify and understand the reasons why certain corporate plans and their methods repeatedly failed.
 In order to help companies create more long-term and sustainable ways of corporate planning, he developed the SWOT framework.

 Today, conducting a SWOT analysis has become more commonplace.
-The primary purpose and goal of conducting a SWOT analysis is to analyze and reinforce one’s business strategies by assessing the business’s strengths, weaknesses, potential opportunities, and threats in its specific target market.
+The primary purpose and goal of conducting a SWOT analysis are to analyze and reinforce one’s business strategies by assessing the business’s strengths, weaknesses, potential opportunities, and threats in its specific target market.

 The main purpose of a SWOT analysis is to improve a business’s plans, products, and services.
 Similar to the Lean and Kaizen frameworks, a SWOT analysis can also be used for continuous improvement, as it encourages leaders and their staff to consciously note their strengths and weaknesses and discuss points of change.
 Having a SWOT analysis can also help with setting relevant, attainable, and sustainable goals.